kaushall13/local-llm-benchmark/README.md

 ├── benchmark\_config\_grid.json \# Example configuration file for batch mode
 └── prompts/
-    └── base\_prompt.txt       \# A sample prompt used for batch benchmarking
+    └── base\_prompt.txt       \# A sample prompt used for batch benchmarking Additionally, add a models folder in main directory to store models.
 ## **🛠️ Setup & Installation**

 Follow these steps to get the project running on your local machine.